 Remarkably, Trump doesn’t think the Earth is flat, or that the Moon landings didn’t happen.
 However, he doesn’t seem that keen on NASA’s attempts to conquer the stars, even if he did refer to NASA as “wonderful” in a recent Reddit AMA.

-Last November, a 10-year-old-boy asked Trump what he thought of NASA.
+Back in November 2015, a 10-year-old-boy asked Trump what he thought of NASA.
 “Space is terrific, space is terrific,” he said, impersonating an echo chamber.
 “Right now, we have bigger problems – you understand that?
 We've got to fix our potholes.
 You know, we don't exactly have a lot of money.”

 The US is the wealthiest country in the world, with a GDP of $17.9 trillion, nearly twice that of second-place China’s.
 Since about 2009, its economy has gone from strength to strength, and a part of that is thanks to NASA.
 The venerable space agency makes $10 for every dollar spent on it.